-This year the League shifts its focus on the present, through the eyes and minds of its current student-athletes.
+This year the League shifted its focus on the present, through the eyes and minds of its current student-athletes.

-Sixteen student-athletes -- one male and one female from each of the eight Ivy institutions -- will offer their insights on the African-American ideal from their viewpoints as the future leaders and influencers of the next generation.
+Sixteen student-athletes -- one male and one female from each of the eight Ivy institutions -- offered their insights on the African-American ideal from their viewpoints as the future leaders and influencers of the next generation.

 Click on the links below to read the thoughts from "A Student-Athlete's Perspective" as The Ivy League Celebrates Black History Month: